kbase/probabilistic_annotation/README.md

 * Users can quickly assess the quality of an annotation.

-* Reaction likelihood computations allow users to estimate the quality of metabolic networks generated using the automated reconstruction tools in other services.
+* Reaction likelihoods estimate the quality of metabolic networks generated using the automated reconstruction tools in other services.

 * Combining reaction likelihoods with gap filling both directly incorporates available genetic evidence into the gap filling process and provides putative